lancejpollard/ubiquitously/README.markdown

 - handle categories in a generic way
 - handle captchas
 - if this is actually useful, maybe creating accounts programmatically
+- optimize login, i could probably skip the entire "parse form" section and just do a raw post.